Star Wars: A New Hope Review – There Is No Such Thing As Luck

 If I were to describe this movie in one word it would be iconic.
 I have seen very few films that have so many iconic shots, characters, quotes, and locations.
 Whether you’re talking about the famous introduction of Han Solo or the dramatic scene of Luke staring off into the sunset, you have probably seen or heard about scenes from this movie.

 One of my favourite aspects of this movie is the opening, after the now-famous title crawl and iconic score from John Williams when we are plopped into an action scene where we meet our side characters C-3P0 and R2-D2 the most famous robots in film.
-I love that this movie is non-stop with its pacing right from the start and it just never stops.

 The story also flows so well with a pretty simple premise of saving a Princess, but we get to see some cool lightsaber and space battles along the way all while being chased by the most famous villain ever, Darth Vader.
 The special effects for the time also are revolutionary and the space battles still look pretty good to this day.